Janice Soprano: Biography

 In season two, Janice returns to Newark, New Jersey, ostensibly to take care of her sick mother.
-Her high school boyfriend, Richie Aprile, is a DiMeo crime family Capo who is released from prison around the same time.
+Her high school boyfriend, Richie Aprile (David Proval), is a DiMeo crime family capo who is released from prison around the same time.
 When Tony and Richie begin feuding, Janice exacerbates the situation by telling Richie that he is being unfairly treated and even suggests making a move against Tony.
 Richie is initially reluctant to do so.

 Richie causes problems for Tony that are only made more complicated by his engagement to Janice.
 Tony is unhappy with the engagement, and both Janice and Richie flaunt their status to Tony by planning an extravagant wedding and putting an offer on an expensive house in Short Hills, New Jersey despite Richie still having a no-show job working as a fishmonger.

-Tony orders Richie killed after Uncle Junior informs him of Richie's plan to "move against him".
+Tony orders Richie killed after Uncle Junior (Dominic Chianese) informs him of Richie's plan to "move against him".
 After an incident of domestic violence in which Richie punches her in the face, Janice shoots and kills Richie and calls on her brother to dispose of the body.
 She then moves back to Seattle and becomes briefly engaged to a 19-year-old.

 In season three, Janice returns to New Jersey following the death of her mother.
-After Livia's death, Janice becomes obsessed with acquiring her mother's valuable record collection, which Livia gave to her nurse, Svetlana.
+After Livia's death, Janice becomes obsessed with acquiring her mother's valuable record collection, which Livia gave to her nurse, Svetlana (Alla Kliouka Schaffer).
 Janice, feeling that she should rightfully have the records, absconds with Svetlana's prosthetic leg.
-She tells Svetlana that the leg won't be returned until she receives the records.
-Svetlana has friends connected with the Russian Mafia who physically assault Janice until she reveals the location of the leg.
+She tells Svetlana that the leg will not be returned until she receives the records.
+Svetlana has friends connected with the Russian Mafia physically assault Janice until she reveals the location of the leg.

 Tony visits her at the hospital and angrily tells her that since she has been assaulted, he is now forced to retaliate and risk facing a war with the Russians or else lose respect.
 After the assault against her, she briefly becomes a born-again Christian.
-Janice's next phase is marked by a brief interest in a Christian music career, as well as an equally brief live-in relationship with her narcoleptic boyfriend, Aaron Arkaway.
+Janice's next phase is marked by a brief interest in a Christian music career, as well as an equally brief live-in relationship with her narcoleptic boyfriend, Aaron Arkaway (Turk Pipkin).